breatheco-de/content/src/content/lesson/conditionals-in-programing-coding.md

 ## `AND` and `OR` operators

-Another way to write the algorithm is to combine to questions in the same condition using the `AND` and `OR` operators that in Javascript are represented with `&&` for AND and `||` for OR:
+Another way to write the algorithm is to combine two questions in the same condition using the `AND` and `OR` operators that in Javascript are represented with `&&` for AND and `||` for OR:

 ```js
 if(feelsLikeHitByTrain == false || youWereHitByTrain == true){